analythium/app-platform-gh-actions/README.md

 As it turns out, the image tag needs to be unique to trigger a pull on the App Platform.
 So it is best to use the git commit SHA.

-Using the build cache cuts down the build time if the dependencies have not changed (in this case from 9 minutes to 1 minute).
+Using the build cache cuts down the build time if the dependencies have not changed (in this case from 9-10 minutes to 1 minute).

-#### Update app spec
+#### Update app spec and publish the app

-This is where we use environment variables and substitute these into the multi-line text, and save it into the `update.yaml` file.
+This is where we use environment variables and substitute these into contents of the `app.yaml` then save it into the `update.yaml` file.

-#### Update the app

 Finally, update app in App Platform using the new `update.yaml` app spec file.
 The new file has the updated tag based on the commit SHA, so the image pull will happen as expected.